JasonH53/LacsCompiler/README.md

 ## Compiler Frontend

 ### Scanning
 Used DFAs + a [Maximal Munch](https://en.wikipedia.org/wiki/Maximal_munch) scanner where it scans greedily to find the longest token before continuing to the next input.
-Consider an output sequence of non-empty words w_1, w_2, … w_n where w is a word and L is the language of valid tokens
+Consider an output sequence of non-empty words $w_1, w_2, \dots w_n$ where w is a word and L is the language of valid tokens

-Concatenate w_1w_2…w_n = w
+- Concatenate $w_1w_2 \dots w_n = w$
-Each word is valid for all i \in L
+- Each word is valid for all $i \in L$
-Each w_i is the longest prefix remainder of input w_iw_i+1…w_n in L
+- Each w_i is the longest prefix remainder of input $w_iw_{i+1} \dots w_n$ in L

 We can do so by running the following algorithm

-Run DFA for L on remaining input until DFA gets stuck or end of input If the state is non accepting, backtrack DFA to last accepted state.
+- Run DFA for L on remaining input until DFA gets stuck or end of input
+- If the state is non accepting, backtrack DFA to last accepted state.
 If no accepted state and it is all visited, return no solution
-We output the token to an accepting state
+- We output the token to an accepting state
-Reset DFA and go back to step 1
+- Reset DFA and go back to step 1

 ### Parsing and building AST
 We use a [CYK](https://en.wikipedia.org/wiki/CYK_algorithm) parser where it takes an input context-free grammar G and it determines whether the word is language G and constructs the associated parse tree.
 The following is the pseudocode of the algorithm used